 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LVAnd it_is_ not _fitting the_slave of_the_master to_be_quarrelling, but to_be gentle toward all, teaching, bearing_evil,
+OET-LV And it_is_ not _fitting the_slave of_the_master to_be_quarrelling, but to_be gentle toward all, teaching, bearing_evil,

-SR-GNTΔοῦλον δὲ ˚Κυρίου οὐ δεῖ μάχεσθαι, ἀλλὰ ἤπιον εἶναι πρὸς πάντας, διδακτικόν, ἀνεξίκακον,
+SR-GNT Δοῦλον δὲ ˚Κυρίου οὐ δεῖ μάχεσθαι, ἀλλὰ ἤπιον εἶναι πρὸς πάντας, διδακτικόν, ἀνεξίκακον, ‡

 (Doulon de ˚Kuriou ou dei maⱪesthai, alla aʸpion einai pros pantas, didaktikon, anexikakon,)

-Key: yellow:verbs, orange:accusative/object, pink:genitive/possessor, red:negative.
+Key: khaki:verbs, orange:accusative/object, pink:genitive/possessor, red:negative.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

-BSB And a servant of the Lord must not be quarrelsome, but must be kind to everyone, able to teach, and forbearing.
+BSB And a servant of [the] Lord must not be quarrelsome, but must be kind to everyone, able to teach, [and] forbearing.

 BLB And it behooves the bond-servant of the Lord not to quarrel, but to be gentle toward all, able to teach, forbearing,